sifzerda/asteroids/README.md

 - once game basically running, convert it into Redux or Zustand
 - use a bundler like Webpack or Parcel to optimize build output: Enable code splitting, tree-shaking, and minification to reduce bundle size and improve load times.

+Component Memoization:

+Consider memoizing components like Projectile and Particle using React.memo to prevent unnecessary re-renders, especially if their props rarely change.

 - [x] Create basic black game screen
 - [x] Create moving ship